-These apps are designed according UX best practice and typically require few - if any - customizations to fit in with the style and branding of your existing IA IVR.
+These MicroApps are designed according to UX best practice and typically require few - if any - customizations to fit in with the style and branding of your existing IA IVR.
+MicroApps can also be extended to visual channels but is out of scope for this document.